SAFE: An LLM-as-Verifier Framework for Evidence-Grounded Multi-Hop Reasoning: Appendix

-In contrast to the false positives discussed previously, Table~\ref{tab:noise_examples} and Figure~\ref{fig:multihop_error_examples} underscore the critical need for our KG-driven filtering pipeline by exposing the inherent noise prevalent in standard multi-hop benchmarks.
-We categorize these dataset flaws into distinct failure modes that fundamentally compromise reasoning evaluation.
+In contrast to the false positives above, Table~\ref{tab:noise_examples} and Figure~\ref{fig:multihop_error_examples} illustrate benchmark instances that are genuinely unverifiable under our KG-grounded protocol.
+These examples highlight why train-time benchmark verification is necessary for constructing reliable verifier supervision and evaluation data.

-First, benchmarks frequently suffer from insufficient context (illustrated in Table~\ref{tab:noise_examples} and the bottom of Figure~\ref{fig:multihop_error_examples}).
-In such cases, the provided gold passages lack the necessary evidence to complete the logical chain—for instance, detailing a composer's year of death but omitting the location.
+First, some instances contain insufficient context, as shown in Table~\ref{tab:noise_examples} and at the bottom of Figure~\ref{fig:multihop_error_examples}.
+In these cases, the provided gold passages lack the evidence needed to complete the reasoning path.
+For example, a passage may specify a composer's year of death but omit the location required by the question.

-Furthermore, datasets occasionally suffer from entity confusion.
-Table~\ref{tab:noise_examples} illustrates an instance where two distinct historical figures (Lorenzo Costa the Elder and the Younger) are incorrectly conflated to force a reasoning path.
-Even more problematic are incorrect ground-truth labels that directly contradict the provided text (see the top of Figure~\ref{fig:multihop_error_examples}), such as identifying a director's nationality as Lebanese when the gold passage explicitly states she is Palestinian.
-Additionally, Figure~\ref{fig:multihop_error_examples} (middle) highlights queries that are inherently ambiguous and lack a single definitive answer.
+Other instances suffer from entity confusion.
+Table~\ref{tab:noise_examples} shows a case where two distinct historical figures, Lorenzo Costa the Elder and Lorenzo Costa the Younger, are conflated to form an invalid reasoning path.
+Some examples also contain incorrect ground-truth labels that contradict the provided text, such as identifying a director's nationality as Lebanese when the gold passage states that she is Palestinian, as shown at the top of Figure~\ref{fig:multihop_error_examples}.
+In addition, the middle example in Figure~\ref{fig:multihop_error_examples} shows an ambiguous query that does not support a single definitive answer.

-By systematically filtering out these unanswerable, contradictory, and ambiguous instances, our framework ensures that models are evaluated strictly on their atomic reasoning capabilities, rather than their propensity to guess, hallucinate, or rely on parametric memorization.
+By removing insufficient, contradictory, and ambiguous instances from the verified set, our pipeline ensures that models are evaluated on evidence-grounded multi-hop reasoning rather than on guessing, hallucination, or parametric memorization.